qxsch/RoboCopyGui/README.md

 # RoboCopyGui

 A Simple GUI for RoboCopy for anyone, that does not want to read the manual before using it.
+(Icon designed by Icon Monk from FlatIcon)